microsoft/agogosml/sample_apps/mleap/README.rst

 An HTTP server is used to access the MLeap model in production.
 The server receives incoming data with a `POST` request and feeds it as input to the model.
 Finally, it receives the model prediction and pushes it, along with any other desired data, through the pipeline to the output.
 Please refer to our `design documents <https://github.com/Microsoft/agogosml/blob/master/docs/DESIGN.rst>`_ for more details.

-Running this sample application locally with Docker is documented in our `developer guide <https://github.com/Microsoft/agogosml/blob/master/docs/DEVELOPER_GUIDE.rst>`_, with a couple additional steps.
+Running this sample application locally with Docker is documented in our `developer guide <https://github.com/Microsoft/agogosml/blob/master/docs/DEVELOPER_GUIDE.rst>`_, with a couple of additional steps.
 First ensure that the mleap model is manually placed in the ``mleap_serving/assets`` directory.
 If your model requires a custom transformer, ensure that the ``jar`` file for the custom transformer is located in the ``mleap_serving/lib/`` directory.

 ``docker run -e PORT=5000
              -e OUTPUT_URL=